ArcadiusMC/plugins/display-entity-ui/readme.txt

   1.9 - Apply transformations onto the entities themselves

 == Section 2: Alignment (Per node) ==
-  1.1 - Iterate over child nodes, calling the alignment function on them.
+  2.1 - Iterate over child nodes, calling the alignment function on them.
 If the
         current node has no children, stop.
 Alignment only matters when an element has children.

-  1.2 - Find node's content location (the offset of the content layer + the
-        node's position), call this C, and iterate over children again.
-Move the element to C, add the child's size.y to C and move on to next loop.
+  2.2 - Find the node's alignment position (called A).
+This position will depend
+        on the alignment direction (X or Y).
+        If direction is X, then: A = node.position + node.content_offset.x
+        If direction is Y, then: A = node.position + node.content_offset.y

+  2.3 - Create position to track where to place the current element, called D.
+        Initialized to be equal to A.

+  2.4 - Iterate over children again, let's use C = current child.
+First:
+        If direction is X, then: D = D + C.margin.left If direction is Y, then: D = D + C.margin.top Then, move C to D.
+        Move D depending on alignment direction:
+        If direction is X, then: D = D + C.size.x + C.margin.right
+        If direction is Y, then: D = D + C.size.y + C.margin.bottom

+  2.3 - Take the maximum point of all the aligned child nodes and subtract it
+        from the parent element's position, and then subtract the parent's size.
+        This gives the X and Y growth needed to be applied to the background or outline of the parent element to ensure it contains all child elements. parentGrowth = max(children.endPoints) - parent.pos - parent.size